StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 1. In v1.x of StatisticalRethinking.jl, ulam() has been replaced by StanSample.jl.

-This means that much earlier on StatisticalRethinking.jl introduces the reader to the Stan language.
+This means that much earlier on than in the book, StatisticalRethinking.jl introduces the reader to the Stan language.

-In the subdirectory `scripts/03/intro-stan` this is illustrated.
+To help out with this, in the subdirectory `scripts/03/intro-stan` the Stan language is introduced and the execution of Stan language programs illustrated.
+Chapter 9 of the book contains a nice introduction to translating the `alist` R models to the Stan language (just before section 9.5).

 Chapter 9 of the book contains a nice introduction to translating the `alist` R models to the Stan language (just before section 9.5).